stuxnet999/MemLabs/Lab 3/README.md

 ## **Challenge Description**

+A malicious script encrypted a very secret piece of information I had on my system.
+Can you recover the information for me please?

-This challenge is composed of only 1 flag.
+This challenge is composed of only 1 flag and split into 2 parts.

+**Hint**: You'll need the first half of the flag to get the second.

 You will need this additional tool to solve the challenge,